lonesome-polecat/cs-260-startup/notes.md

 Wireshark is a program that grabs all packets transferred across the network, unencrypted traffic not safe

 Cookies store session information (authentication, language preference, browsing history, length of stay, etc.)

+## UI/Backend Testing

+Better processes for testing pages.
+Programs like Jest, Playwright, Storybook are really efficient Playwright for frontend, Jest for backend.
+Need to figure out how it works.